My name is Ryan Davey and I am an enthusiastic music fan born, raised, and residing in Toronto, Canada.

 BS23.jpg

-In 1984 you could not get away from this album.
-“Dancing in the Dark” was one of the biggest songs of the year, not reaching #1 only because of an extended residency there by Prince’s “When Doves Cry.”
-The #1 album slot was dominated that year by three albums, Born in the USA, Purple Rain, and Michael Jackson's Thriller.
-The only other albums to steal a few weeks in the top spot were the Footloose soundtrack and Sports by Huey Lewis.
-At my cousin’s wedding in London, Ontario that year, much of Born in the USA was played over the course of the evening and his brother quoted “Dancing in the Dark” during his tribute speech to the newlyweds (“you can’t start a fire without a spark…”).
+In 1984, you could not get away from the album.
+“Dancing in the Dark” was one of the biggest songs of the year, not reaching #1 only because of an extended residency by Prince’s “When Doves Cry.”
+Along with Born in the USA, Prince’s Purple Rain and Michael Jackson’s Thriller dominated the charts.
+The Footloose soundtrack and Sports by Huey Lewis and the News were the only other albums to reach #1 in the US that year.
+At my cousin’s wedding in London, Ontario that year, I think Bruce’s entire album was played over the course of the evening and my other cousin, the groom’s brother, quoted “Dancing in the Dark” during his tribute speech to the newlyweds: “you can’t start a fire without a spark…”

 BS24.jpg